 Actual Bitcoin units are stored in “wallets” – secure cloud storage locations with special information confirming their owners (Bitcoin users) as the guardians of the Bitcoin units contained within.
-Though wallets theoretically protect against the theft of Bitcoin units that aren’t currently being used, they’re vulnerable to hacking – particularly public wallets used by Bitcoin exchanges, online marketplaces, and specialized websites that exist solely to store Bitcoin wallets known as “wallet services.”
+Though wallets like Coinbase theoretically protect against the theft of Bitcoin units that aren’t currently being used, they’re vulnerable to hacking – particularly public wallets used by Bitcoin exchanges, online marketplaces, and specialized websites that exist solely to store Bitcoin wallets known as “wallet services.”

 The largest and most notorious Bitcoin hack involved wallets held by Mt.
 Gox, a Japanese Bitcoin exchange that shut down after hackers stole hundreds of millions of dollars in Bitcoin (in contemporary valuations) from its supposedly secure servers.
 Hackers often target public wallets that store users’ private keys, enabling them to spend the stolen Bitcoin.
 Ars Technica has a nice rundown of Bitcoin hacks large and small, current to late 2017.

 Like keys, copies of wallets can be stored on the cloud, an internal hard drive, or an external storage device.
 Unlike keys, they can’t be stored on paper.
 As with keys, it’s strongly advised that users have at least one wallet backup.
 Backing up a wallet doesn’t duplicate the stored Bitcoin units, only their ownership record and transaction history.